 Fig. 5.
 The comparison of 3 model’s training time (seconds).

 All the reported accuracy and F1 scores are from the validation set.
 As we can see, both 3 models have achieved an accuracy higher than 98%.
 It means all the models fit the data well and have strong generalization ability.
 However, the improvements of incorporating the multiscale feature in the CNN model are quite obvious: both the accuracy and F1 score raised compared to the 2-L CNN model.
 The proposed MSCNNAI model has outstanding performance on the dataset which is significantly higher than the other 2 models and higher than 99%.
 The improvement of the training cost of the MSCNNAI model is also obvious as compared with the 3-branch MSCNN model.
 It took only 97s to finish all the training, which is less than half of the time the 3-branch MSCNN spent, and achieved higher accuracy than the 3-branch MSCNN.
 So we can conclude that the proposed MSCNNAI has significant improvement in both the accuracy and the efficiency in the fault diagnosis task.

+MS：做一些更多消融

-5. Further analysis
+5. analysis

 In this section, we will report the loss and accuracy curve of the 3 models and make further analysis.

-Fig6.
-The loss curve of the 2-layer CNN model.
+Fig. 6: The loss curve of the 2-layer CNN model.

 Fig7.
 The loss curve of the MSCNNAI model.